-- 6.2.5 6.2.6 An Infrastructure Delivery Plan provides an overview of the range of infrastructure projects required to support the growth in the Local Plan.
+- 6.2.6 An Infrastructure Delivery Plan provides an overview of the range of infrastructure projects required to support the growth in the Local Plan.
 It is a 'live' document, and will be updated and reviewed when required to keep track of infrastructure delivery during the plan period.
-The Infrastructure Delivery Plan: - identifies the infrastructure and services required to support the growth targets set out in the Local Plan; - identifies the costs and likely means of funding, including that required through public finance and developer contributions sources, any funding secured, funding gaps and the delivery agencies; - provides an evidence base for the direction of the Community Infrastructure Levy to help finance the critical infrastructure to support growth.

-Key infrastructure requirements are listed in components of the Infrastructure
+The Infrastructure Delivery Plan: - identifies the infrastructure and services required to support the growth targets set out in the Local Plan; - identifies the costs and likely means of funding, including that required through public finance and developer contributions sources, any funding secured, funding gaps and the delivery agencies; - provides an evidence base for the direction of the Community Infrastructure Levy to help finance the critical infrastructure to support growth. - 6.2.7 Key infrastructure requirements are listed in the Infrastructure Delivery Plan.

-Delivery Plan.
 These include coast protection and flood risk management, transport and public realm improvements (including road safety schemes, footways and cycle routes, and public transport), education, green infrastructure and recreational facilities.
-Table 6.2 below lists some of the major infrastructure schemes whose The costs of coast and flood protection schemes at Weymouth Town Centre and Lyme Regis will are likely to have a significant bearing on the amount of levy sought from new development and how it is distributed.
+Table 6.2 below lists some of the major infrastructure schemes whose costs are likely to have a significant bearing on the amount of levy sought from new development and how it is distributed.